axelarnetwork/interchain-token-service/contracts/hedera/README.md

 ![Deploy New Interchain Token Flow](./diagrams/deploy_interchain_token.png)

+### Deploying with Initial Supply

+Initial supply is not supported when deploying a new Interchain Token on Hedera.
+To receive tokens, an account needs to previously associate with the token, thus it cannot immediately receive tokens after creation.

+However there is an [Automatic Token Associations](https://docs.hedera.com/hedera/core-concepts/accounts/account-properties#automatic-token-associations) feature in Hedera, which allows accounts to approve a number of automatic token associations (airdrops) without needing to explicitly associate with each token.
+The only way to reliably tell if an account can receive a new token is by reading the property for the account and checking if the value is `-1` (unlimited associations).

+There is an optimistic approach to this, where it is assumed the account has unlimited associations and can receive the token.
+However if the transaction reverts due to it not being able to receive the token, [gas will be nonetheless charged](https://docs.hedera.com/hedera/core-concepts/smart-contracts/gas-and-fees).
+This is undesirable, since Hedera charges at minimum 80% of the gas limit.

+Another approach is to have the Relayer [check](https://docs.hedera.com/hedera/sdks-and-apis/rest-api/accounts#get-api-v1-accounts-idoraliasorevmaddress) if the account can receive the token before deploying it, but this requires customisations to the Relayer, which is again not desirable.

+This behaviour can be changed in the future by upgrading the `InterchainTokenFactory` contract to support initial supply, but for now it is not supported.

 ### Hedera-related Notes

 - Hedera contract and token "rent" and "expiry" are disabled on Hedera and not supported in this implementation.